sqlsaturday/PublicDocuments/docs/_posts/2021-05-13-Corporation.md

 - Stacia Varga
 - Andy Warren

-We are now proceeding forward with applications for our EIN and non-profit status.
+We have secured an EIN and are working to establish banking and non-profit status.